 It may seem counterintuitive, but Adderall works by stimulating the central nervous system.

 By stimulating the central nervous system, Adderall increases how much dopamine is available in the frontal lobe.
-This helps people with ADHD to stop seeking stimulation which, in turn, helps them focus better.
+This helps people with ADHD to stop seeking stimulation that, in turn, helps them focus better.

 Medication is usually just one part of an overall ADHD treatment plan, along with behavioral therapy, education and organizational support, and other lifestyle methods.

-Taking too much Adderall can cause both mild and dangerous side effects, including:
+Taking too much Adderall can cause both mild and serious side effects, including:

 In addition, your body can become dependent on Adderall if you take too much of it.
 When you try to stop using it, you can go into withdrawal.
 Besides having cravings for Adderall, other withdrawal symptoms can include: